 - I have not the money nor tools

 Then I linked that to my findings when talking to the government, third sector and smaller private companies.
 They got some time, reputation, tools (including knowledge) and some money.
 But they complain many citizens do not know about these.
-A good example is how my own community, Hattula, has equipment to organize an outdoor event but very few people know about this.
-So the loudspeakers and PA stuff, the market stands, tables and chairs is piled up mostly unused somewhere.
+A good example is how my community, Hattula, has equipment to organize outdoor events, but hardly any people know about this.
+So, the loudspeakers and PA stuff, the market stands, tables and chairs is piled up mostly unused somewhere.

 Any wish, complaint, desire, need and so forth had a few of the following elements in them:

-If you where looking for a book (what) or a bike (what) or a potato (what) it all would be part of the one and same “what” structure in our database.
-The book and bike would fall under a product sub category whereas the potato would fall under the food and vegetable category.
-That is if we consider a potato a vegetable.
+If you were looking for a book (what) or a bike (what) or a potato (what) it all would be part of the one and same “what” structure in our database.
+The book and bike would fall under a product sub category, whereas the potato would fall under the food and vegetable category.
+That is, if we consider a potato a vegetable.
 Then the categories allow for aliases as there are more than one way to create classifications.